 - Here is a whole website devoted to Caribbean Cooking.
 If you can take a minute to peruse it and choose a recipe to try this week.
 For the less adventurous, I know ‘jerk’ seasoning comes from this region, so you could just op to make some jerk chicken.
 Buy Jerk seasoning in the store, or follow this recipe.

 - I love this idea of cupcakes made to look like the layers of the earth.
 If you have a baker in the family, these could be a sweet treat this week as you study science!

-- Check out SciencewithMrsBarton’s Earth layer’s printables.
-It would make for some great notebooking activities this week!
+- Check out SciencewithMrsBarton’s Earth layer’s printables and earth layer posters.
+These would make for some great notebooking activities this week!